Harvard-CS145/load_balancing/README.md

 When there are updates to the starter code, TFs will open pull requests in your repository.
 You should merge the pull request and pull the changes back to local.
 You might need to resolve conflicts manually (either when merging PR in remote or pulling back to local).
 However, most of the times there shouldn't be too much conflict as long as you do not make changes to test scripts, infrastructures, etc. Reach out to TF if it is hard to merge.

-- In Project 5, we provide you with the skeleton P4 script files (`Imcompleted`), the completed controller script (`Completed`), and the completed topology file (`Completed`), enabling you to build the flowlet on top of that.
-It will also work if you choose to inherit your `p4src/l3fwd.p4`, `topology/p4app_fat.json` (Fattree with k=4), and `controller/controller_fat_l3.py` files from Project 3.
+- In Project 5, we provide you with a skeleton P4 source file (`p4src/flowlet_switching.p4`), a completed topology file (`topology/p4app_fat_flowlet.json`) that implements a k=4 fat tree topology, and a completed controller script (`controller/controller_flowlet_fattree.py`) corresponding to the k=4 fat tree topology.
+You are expected to build your flowlet implementation on top of these files.
+However, it will also work if you choose to inherit your `p4src/l3fwd.p4`, `topology/p4app_fat.json` (Fattree with k=4), and `controller/controller_fat_l3.py` files from Project 3.
 - We encourage you to revisit `p4_explanation.md` in project 3 for references if you incur P4 related questions in this project.

 ## Introduction

 We implemented ECMP in Project 3.
 But one drawback of ECMP is that ECMP may hash two large flows onto the same path, which causes congestion.
 The purpose of this project is to divide large flows into smaller *flowlets* and run load balancing based on those flowlets (instead of flows).
 Flowlet switching leverages the burstness of TCP flows to achieve better load balancing.
 TCP flows tend to come in bursts (because TCP is window based).
-Every time there is gap which is big enough (e.g., 50ms) between packets from the same flow, flowlet switching will rehash the flow to another path (by hashing an flowlet ID value together with the 5-tuple).
+Every time there is gap which is big enough (e.g., 50ms) between packets from the same flow, flowlet switching will rehash the flow to another path (by hashing a flowlet ID value together with the 5-tuple).
 For more information about flowlet switching check out this [paper](https://www.usenix.org/system/files/conference/nsdi17/nsdi17-vanini.pdf).

 ## Part 0: Observing the problem